-- Login Security – Lets you set up two-factor authentication using both your password and your phone, checks strength of all passwords, etc.
+- Login Security – This allows you to set up two-factor authentication using both your password and your phone, check the strength of all passwords, etc.

 - Security Scanning – Scans files for issues, lets you see how files have changed, scans for backdoor hacks, etc.

 - WordPress Firewall – Firewall to block popular threats

 - Monitoring – This allows you to see traffic in real-time, including robots, monitors DNS security, monitors disk space, etc.